iPushPull/interview-test/README.md

 # Interview Test

+In this test you'll make requests to the ipushpull API and display the results.

+## Summary of the task

 Create an app with two views.
-You can use any JavaScript framework of your choice.
+You can use any JavaScript framework of your choice but preferably Vue.js.

 ## View One

-Load and display a list of domains and underneath each domain a list of pages.
+Load and display a list of ipushpull 'domains' and underneath each domain a list of pages.

 You should be able to click on any page item that will navigate to **View Two**.

-Use our API end-point below to get a list of domains and pages.
+Use our API end-point below to get a list of public domains and pages.

 ```
 https://www.ipushpull.com/api/1.0/domain_page_access/